stevenewald/Swifternships/README.md

 # Swifternships
 Swifternships was built at WildHacks 2023, Northwestern University’s largest hackathon.
-It won third place overall, as well as the most creative .tech domain prize.
+It won second place overall, as well as the most creative .tech domain prize.

 It was developed by Andrew Pulver, Justin Dong, Ryan Newkirk, and Steve Ewald.
 ## Inspiration